Sociology (SOC)

 Grading Basis: Pass/Fail

-Description: Provides opportunity to prepare for comprehensive doctoral exams.
+Description: This course provides doctoral students the opportunity to prepare for their comprehensive exams.

 Note: May be repeated for a total of 9 credit hours.